redstoneblockchain/X-MAS-2019/function-plotter/README.md

 So, let's do just that: `yes 0 | nc challs.xmas.htsp.ro 13005`.
 We answer `0` to every question, and the answer is either `Good!` (`0` is correct) or `Pretty close, but wrong!` (i.e. the correct answer is `1`).

 For some reason it takes quite a few tries for that to actually run to completion.
 I don't know if it's a problem with the tools I'm using (`nc`) or their server.
 Doesn't matter for obtaining the flag though, eventually you get a full set of 961 answers.
-See `out.txt` for such an output.
+See [`out.txt`][1] for such an output.

 ### Let's plot that.